The Epilepsy Center at Texas Children’s Hospital is the premier destination for children suffering from epilepsy and seizure disorders.

-The center’s multidisciplinary team includes pediatric epileptologists, neurosurgeons, specialized pediatric nurse practitioners, neuropsychologists, neuroradiologists, neuropathologists, dietitians and a social worker.
+The center’s world-renowned multidisciplinary team includes pediatric epileptologists, neurophysicologists, neurosurgeons, specialized nurse practitioners and physician assistants, neuropsychologists, neuropathologists, dietitians and social workers.

 The experts at the Epilepsy Center at Texas Children’s Hospital are committed to creating a healthier future for children with epilepsy.
 Our expertise includes:

 - Medicine and research: At the Epilepsy Center, our clinicians develop an individualized plan of care for every patient, catering to his or her specific diagnosis, and providing the best opportunity for every child to thrive.
 Comprehensive treatment options include current as well as investigational medications.
 Texas Children’s Hospital is also home to the Jan and Dan Duncan Neurological Research Institute and the Gordon and Mary Cain Pediatric Neurology Research Foundation.
 The scientists at these research institutes are conducting some of the most cutting-edge neurological research in the world.

 - Surgical: We have one of the most active pediatric epilepsy surgery programs, drawing patients from across the United States and abroad for surgical care.
 The team at Texas Children’s Hospital revolutionized the surgical standard for epilepsy with the development of minimally invasive laser ablation surgery in 2010.
 This surgery destroys lesions that cause seizures, and Texas Children’s continues to be the international destination for patients seeking minimally invasive surgery options.
 We offer the most cutting-edge surgical approaches, including robot-assisted, stereo, EEG, grid placement, brain mapping and endoscopic callosotomy and hemispherotomy.